 IMPORTANT – No action is required by employees to join this class action.
 In Ontario, class action lawsuits are an “opt out” system, so if this class action lawsuit is certified, all employees who fall under the class action definition will be members of the class unless they opt out.

-In Ontario, employees accrue entitlement to vacation as they work and after one full year of work, an employee is entitled to two weeks of vacation.
+In Ontario, employees accrue entitlement to vacation as they work.
+After one full year of work, an employee is entitled to two weeks of vacation.
 However, many employers allow employees to take vacation time during their first year, which is then banked in a “negative vacation bank”.
 This “negative vacation bank” can then be paid off with either overtime work or deducted from wages at the end of employment.

 According to section 13 of the Employment Standards Act, 2000, the only way that an employer is legally able to deduct money from an employee’s wages is if the employee has signed a written statement authorizing the deduction.
 The authorization must either specify the amount to be deducted or provide a method to calculate the amount to be deducted.